Direct-quadrature-zero transformation: Rotation matrix derivation

 From a linear algebra perspective, this is simply a clockwise rotation about the z-axis and is mathematically equivalent to the trigonometric difference angle formulae.

-The Clarke transform derivation
+Clarke transformation derivation

 The ABC unit basis vectors

 Consider a three-dimensional space with unit basis vectors A, B, and C. The sphere in the figure below is used to show the scale of the reference frame for context and the box is used to provide a rotational context.

 Typically, in electrical engineering (or any other context that uses three-phase systems), the three-phase components are shown in a two-dimensional perspective.
 However, given the three phases can change independently, they are by definition orthogonal to each other.
 This implies a three-dimensional perspective, as shown in the figure above.
 So, the two-dimensional perspective is really showing the projection of the three-dimensional reality onto a plane.